 - Watch out if you’re heading out to the nightlife in any Swiss city.
 Pubs, bars, and clubs are fun – definitely – but these are also the sorts of places that pickpockets like to frequent, too.

 - So don’t get crazy drunk when you’re out.
 Being completely wasted is basically the best way to lose your senses.
 Not good if you want to actually find your way back to your hostel.
-Or keep an eye on your belongings.
-Impaired judgment is bad for your health.

 - Also, most public transport stops completely just before midnight.
 So if you are going out, knowing how to get home is going to save you a whole lot of hassle (or money, if you’re thinking about cabbing it back to your bed).

 - Heading out for solo hiking is not a good idea.
 Not just hiking, but any sort of outdoorsy thing.
 And if you do go out by yourself, consider taking a guide with you.
-This will not only keep you safe with a hiking buddy, but you’ll get to learn about the country and nature as you walk along.

 - On that note, leave a copy of your itinerary with somebody at your accommodation if you are heading out on some adventures.
 Having someone know what you’re planning to get up to is better than nobody knowing where you are.